Loopholing Discrete Diffusion: Deterministic Bypass of the Sampling Wall: Experiments

 \section{Experiments}

 In this section, we empirically validate the effectiveness of the proposed loopholing mechanism across various models and tasks.
 We demonstrate that \textbf{by accumulating contextual information, our mechanism achieves superior perplexity and generation quality in language modeling, along with higher success rates on reasoning tasks.} To further understand these improvements, we conduct a series of ablation studies that provide a detailed analysis of our method's key components.
+For reproducibility, we provide full experimental details, including datasets, hyperparameters, training procedures, and evaluation protocols, in Appendix~\ref{appendix:experiment_details}.